jchpro/ng/readme.md

 `@jchpro` libraries for Angular apps.
 This is very much work in progress.

+Visit my [example app page](https://ng.jchpro.pl) for a quick start, refer to code comments for more.

 ## Libraries

 - `@jchpro/ngx-common` [Common parts for the Angular apps](/projects/common/readme.md)